Deadwood, South Dakota: Geography

 According to the United States Census Bureau, the city has a total area of 4.929 sqmi, all land.

-Deadwood has been assigned the ZIP code 57732 and the FIPS place code 15700.

 Recreation

 In the summer, there are numerous trails for hiking, horseback riding, and mountain biking.
 The northern end of the George S. Mickelson Trail starts in Deadwood and runs south through the Black Hills to Edgemont.
 Several man made lakes, including Sheridan Lake, provide fishing and swimming.
 Spearfish Canyon to the north has many places to rock climb.
 In early June, the Mickelson Trail Marathon and 5K, as well as accompanying races for children, are held.

-During the winter, two ski areas operate just a few miles outside of nearby Lead, South Dakota: Terry Peak and Deer Mountain.
+During the winter, two ski areas operate just a few miles outside of nearby Lead: Terry Peak and Deer Mountain.

 The Midnight Star was a casino in Deadwood owned by American film actor Kevin Costner.
 The casino opened in the spring of 1991, after Costner had directed and starred in the Academy Award-winning film Dances With Wolves (1990), which was filmed mainly in South Dakota.
 The Midnight Star was a saloon which featured prominently in the previous western Costner had acted in, Silverado (1985), one of his first major roles.
 International versions of many of his films' posters lined the walls.
 The casino closed in August 2017.

 Climate

 Deadwood's climate varies considerably from the rest of the state and surrounding areas.
 While most of the state receives less than 25 in of precipitation per year, annual precipitation in the Lead—Deadwood area reaches nearly 30 in.
 Despite a mean annual snowfall of 102.9 in, warm chinook winds are frequent enough that the median snow cover is zero even in January, although during cold spells after big snowstorms there can be considerable snow on the ground.
 On November 6, 2008, after a storm had deposited 45.7 in of snow, with a water equivalent of 4.25 in, 35 in of snow lay on the ground.

 Spring is brief, and is characterized by large wet snow storms and periods of rain.
 April 2006, although around 4 F-change hotter than the long-term mean overall, saw a major storm of 54.4 in, with a water equivalent 4.3 in, and left a record snow depth of 39 in on the 19th.
 Typically the first 70 F temperature will be reached at the beginning of April, the first 80 F near the beginning of May, and the first 90 F around mid-June.
-Despite the fact that warm afternoons begin occasionally so early, 191.1 mornings each year fall to or below freezing, and even in May 6.8 mornings reach this temperature.
-Over the year, 0 F is reached on 17.8 mornings per year, and 47.9 afternoons do not top freezing.
+Despite the fact that warm afternoons begin occasionally so early, 192.4 mornings each year fall to or below freezing, and even in May 8.8 mornings reach this temperature.
+Over the year, 0 F is reached on 12.9 mornings per year, and 39.1 afternoons do not top freezing.
 The spring season sees heavy snow and rainfall, with 34 in of snow having fallen in April 1986 and as much as 15.99 in of precipitation in the record wet May 1982.